 According to the American Cancer Society, colorectal cancer is the third most common cancer diagnosed in both men and people assigned male at birth (AMAB) and women and people assigned female at birth (AFAB) in the U.S.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+And for most people, the colon cancer screening age starts at 45.
 Dr. Liska says the current recommendation is mainly for average-risk individuals, meaning those who don’t have a family history of colorectal cancer or symptoms.
-If you have a strong family history, inflammatory bowel disease or a hereditary cancer syndrome, you’d be considered higher risk and might need to be screened before the age of 45.

 With colorectal cancer, there are a number of risk factors.
 Some can be reduced while others are beyond your control.

 Dr. Liska says to watch out for rectal bleeding, changes in bowel movements (meaning going from having frequent ones to being constipated or having diarrhea), abdominal pain and weight loss.
 If you’re experiencing these symptoms, contact your healthcare provider immediately for a diagnosis.

 “One of the alarming things that we have seen with patients under 50 is that they get diagnosed with colorectal cancer after having symptoms for quite some time.
 And sometimes when the symptoms are brought up to their physicians, they’re often attributed to hemorrhoids or other benign conditions,” stresses Dr. Liska.
 “We really need to educate the public and physicians so they know that colorectal cancer is now more common among younger people and if anyone has concerning symptoms, regardless of the age, we should recommend further evaluation, often through a colonoscopy.”

 So what’s makes you high risk?
 Risk factors that are beyond your control include: